EDCD/EDDN/schemas/scanorganic-README.md

 5. If Status.json does **not** have `BodyName` then clear `status_body_name`.

 #### Latitude / Longitude
+As live `Status.json` data is not always available, this augmentation is optional.
 While latitude and longitude are not reported with the event data, this event necessitates being on a planet surface.
 Pulling the current coordinates from the `Status.json` should be sufficient to populate the data.
-The `Status.json` granularity is quite accurate when on-foot.
+Please ensure the data is properly synced with the journal event.

+### Use of status.json
+You are encouraged to augment your submission with values from status.json.
+When status.json is used:

+* You must verify that the timestamp from status.json is no more than one minute older than the timestamp from the `ScanOrganic` journal event
+* You must verify that the status.json `Flags2` value `0x00000010` is true (indicating that the commander is on-foot on a planet)
+* You must verify that the `BodyName` from status.json and journal events are in agreement
+* Please augment your submission with `BodyName`, `Latitude`, and `Longitude` values